 Meanwhile, the pirate captain who is feared all over the world, Black Stache, has heard from a captured English sailor that The Wasp holds, in a trunk, a treasure such as the world has never seen.
 Desperate to get his hands on it, Black Stache runs down The Wasp and takes it over.
 Of course, the treasure isn’t on it, but he quickly realizes where it must be.
 Molly’s father, recognizing the deception as well, is frantic, worrying about his daughter and the star stuff aboard The Never Land.

 The rest of the Peter and the Starcatcher book is full of your standard pirate fare – storms at sea, mermaids, an island, natives bent on killing anyone who comes to their island, etc, etc, etc. But it does a good job of not getting cliche-ish, and it’s just so fun to see how it works itself out, along with planting some of the elements of the original Peter Pan story.
 Where does Tinker Bell come from?
 How does Black Stache become Captain Hook?
 How does Peter Pan learn to fly, and how can he do so without the aid of pixie dust?

 It’s a fun story and a fast read (despite being several hundred pages long).
 I definitely enjoyed it, and I can see why my brother liked it so much.

-I picked up the second book recently and am a few chapters in.
-When I’m done with these, I’m looking forward to rereading J.M.
+I picked up the second book, Peter and the Shadow Theives recently and am a few chapters in.
+When I’m done with the Peter and the Starcatchers series, I’m looking forward to rereading J.M.
 Barrie’s original work, since I haven’t read it since I was in elementary school.
 Apparently this book follows more the Disney Peter Pan movie, rather than the book (and the prequel, Peter and Wendy), which apparently bothered some amazon.com reviewers, but, even as a stand-alone book it’s a good time.